cassini1010/documentations/docs/Python/Python_Interview_Questions.md

 ### Memory management

-It consist of 4 concepts `stack` , `heap`, `reference counting`, `garbage collection` .
+It consists of four concepts: `stack`, `heap`, `reference counting`, and `garbage collection`.

-Stack, stores the local variable names, return address of a funciton, etc ...
+The stack stores local variable names, the return address of a function, etc.

-Heap, stores the actual data/object, the referrence to this object in heap is strored as a value in the variable stored in stack.
+The heap stores the actual data or objects.
+The reference to an object in the heap is stored as the value of a variable in the stack.

 If a = 5 and id(a) = 4567342321